 This is not to say these Californian students didn’t have a social conscience, the opposite in fact, while the Ivy Leaguers sought to become powerful buisnessmen or lawyers, at the University of California Berkeley campus, student protests began as early as 1963 as a part of the larger Free Speech Movement.
 These protests had national implications and constituted the onset of the counterculture era.

-This TSPTR collection draws from the style and attitude of this counter-culture, combining period authenticity with contemporary design in garments that are made in the UK, Japan, the USA and Europe.
+This collection draws from the style and attitude of these West Coast students combining period authenticity with contemporary design in garments that are made in the UK, Japan, the USA and Europe.

-Indigo dyed cotton and denim forms a key theme that runs through the collection alongside Schulz’s iconic Peanuts characters and Americana stalwart Popeye the Sailorman, forming a melting pot of references all of which are blended into one singular aesthetic and message - fight the power.
+Chino cotton and collegiate colorways form a key theme that runs through the collection alongside Schulz’s iconic Peanuts characters (who were firm student favorites) forming a melting pot of cultural signposts all of which are blended into one singular aesthetic and message - TAKE IVY AND SHOVE IT!